Aminaba123/ML_practice.md/clustering.md

 ## Conclusion
 Both methods provide valuable insights for determining the optimal number of clusters and can be used together to ensure a comprehensive understanding of clustering performance.

+#

+When you plot WCSS (or another measure of cluster compactness) against the number of clusters k, the resulting curve often resembles an arm with a bend (or "elbow").

+Initially, as you increase k, WCSS decreases sharply, indicating that adding more clusters leads to significant reductions in variance within clusters.
+Point of Diminishing Returns:

+After a certain point (the "elbow"), the decrease in WCSS becomes less pronounced.
+This suggests that adding more clusters does not provide substantial benefits in terms of reducing variance.

+The "elbow" represents a point where the model begins to exhibit diminishing returns, making it a natural stopping point for choosing the number of clusters.